garethtdavies/zqw-docs/docs/faq.md

 zcash.conf is located in the [default data directory](/faq/#where-is-the-default-data-directory-on-each-platform) and will be in this location even if the `datadir` parameter has been set to a custom value.

-### Can I use zec-qt-wallet with a external node?
+### Can I use zec-qt-wallet with an external node?

 Yes, see [this section](/using-zec-qt-wallet/#connecting-to-an-external-zcashd) for how to connect to an external `zcashd`.

 ### Does zec-qt-wallet work on testnet?

 Yes, zec-qt-wallet will work with testnet.
-To do so you simply add the following lines to your [zcash.conf](using-zec-qt-wallet/#customising-zcashconf) file, replacing the existing values if present:
+To do so add the following lines to your [zcash.conf](using-zec-qt-wallet/#customising-zcashconf) file, replacing the existing values if present:

 ``` bash
 addnode=testnet.z.cash